boooooommmmmm/COMP90050-Advanced-Database-System/week4.md

 divide transaction into hierarchic

-Commit rule:
+**Commit rule**:

 * A subtransaction can either commit or abort, however, commit cannot take place unless the parent (and patent's parents) itself commits.
 * Subtransactions have  A, C, and I properties but **not have D** property unless all its ancestors commit.
 * Commit of a sub transaction makes its results available only to its parents.

-Roll back Rules
+**Roll back Rules**

 * If a subtransaction rolls back all its children are forced to roll back.

-Visibility Rules
+**Visibility Rules**

-* Changes made by a sub transaction are visible to the parent only when the sub transaction commits.
-Whereas all objects of **parent are visible to its children**.
+* Changes made by a sub transaction are visible to the parent *only when the sub transaction commits*.
+Whereas all objects of *parent are visible to its children*.
 Implication of this is that the parent should not modify objects while children are accessing  them.
 This is not a problem as parent is not run in parallel with its children.

 <br />